 - 2.17 The Scottish Government promotes sustainable travel and SPP directs development to sustainable locations to minimise travel needs and maximise opportunities to use alternative transport to the private car.
 The most sustainable transport options are to walk or cycle.
-For longer journeys, public transport is the most sustainable option and the Council will ensure that, where possible, new development is sustainably located relative to public transport provision.
+For longer journeys, public transport is the most sustainable option and the Council will ensure that new development is sustainably located relative to public transport provision.
 Policy SDCC4 provides more detailed guidance in support of LDP2 Volume 1 Policy 2 Climate Change and Policy 15 Travel and Transport. - 2.18 Developments should be designed to incorporate walking and cycling access routes and address the needs of people with disabilities.
+'Designing Streets', part of the national planning policy, should be taken into account in the consideration of development proposals. - 2.19 As a key part of the low-carbon agenda, the National Planning Framework (paragraph 5.14) encourages local authorities to develop at least one exemplar walking- and cycling-friendly settlement to demonstrate how active travel networks can be significantly improved in line with meeting the vision for increased cycling.
+Within South Lanarkshire, consultants have been appointed to assess opportunities for active travel within East Kilbride.
+Assessments will then be carried out for the Cambuslang-Rutherglen area and for Hamilton.
+Within the Cambuslang area, particularly along the River Clyde, new residential development is adjacent to National Cycle Route NCN75.

-'Designing Streets', part of the national planning policy, should be taken into account in the consideration of development proposals. - 2.19 The Council will continue to promote the expansion of an electric vehicle charging network across South Lanarkshire.
-In addition, developers of major new development schemes such as new retail, office, leisure, tourism, and residential developments, should include vehicle charging points fit for public use. - 2.20 Electric charging points and parking for mobility scooters should be provided in new developments in a convenient location at ground floor level.
+- 2.20 The approved masterplans for the Newton Community Growth Area provide for excellent direct walking and cycling links across the development.
+The cycling strategy for South Lanarkshire promotes further development within the area centred on Cuningar Loop to enhance the current network of cycleways and encourage more people to cycle into the city centre. - 2.21 The Council will continue to promote the expansion of an electric vehicle charging network across South Lanarkshire.
+In addition, developers of major new development schemes such as new retail, office, leisure, tourism, and residential developments, should include vehicle charging points fit for public use. - 2.22 Electric charging points and parking for mobility scooters should be provided in new developments in a convenient location at ground floor level.
 This particularly applies to flatted developments and amenity housing or housing for those with a disability where it may be difficult for occupants to charge scooters within the property itself.